Congleton

 "You can taste the difference.
 Many of my customers buy from me because they want to give their children the best.
 They always say how much they like the fact it's come from a local farm."

-Lee has been in the dairy delivery industry for 30 years or so and travels to Bidlea Dairy in four nights a week to collect his fresh produce ready to go out on his rounds.
+Lee has been in the dairy delivery industry for 30 years or so and travels to Bidlea Dairy four nights a week to collect his fresh produce ready to go out on his rounds.

 "We deliver have weekly deliveries on certain days.
-Our areas include Rode Heath, Alsager, Scholar Green and Kidsgrove as well as Sandbach and other towns depending on the day."
+Our areas include Rode Heath, Alsager, Scholar Green and Kidsgrove as well as Sandbach and other towns depending on the day," Lee said.

 'Cow to Cup' not only delivers fresh produce but customers, of which there are over 300 and growing steadily, also benefit from saving time going to the supermarket and also lowering the carbon footprint.